scalabreseGD/airflow-pyspark/create-kb/README.md

 ### Basic Usage

-Run the script to extract DAGs and load into Memgraph:
+Run the script to extract DAGs and load into Neo4j:

 ```bash
 python create-kb/parse-airflow.py